Inald/Frogger-Refactoring-2019/README.md

 ### Bug Fixes
 Bug fixes include the following:
 ~~~~
-1) Moving into the same end that has already been activated - frogger is
+1) Moving into the end that has already been activated - frogger is
    no longer allowed.
-2) allowing speed of logs or turtles to speed up and not have the frogger
+2) speed of logs or turtles to speed up and have the frogger
-   not slip off but stay on the log with the new speed
+   not slip off the log with the new speed
 ~~~~

 ### Other refactorings
 ~~~~
-1) Added abstract moving class for direction movement of objects
+1) Added abstract moving class for dircection movement of objects
 ~~~~